-Teen clothing is an entire industry – from the cameras sold to eager moms snapping their kids' first day of school outfits to the leagues of fashion houses and magazines touting the latest style.
-This wasn't always the case.
-Long before the '90s brought us the denim abomination that is JNCO jeans and Seventeen ran its first issue in 1944, "teen" was barely a word in your average Joe's sartorial vernacular.
-In the early 1900s, high school clothing trends were basically smaller versions of whatever was worn by adults.
+In the last several decades, teen clothing has become an independent industry – from retail stores advertising the latest fashions to Instagram models forming the new trends with each post.
+This wasn't always the case, though.
+Long before the '90s birthed the denim oddity that was JNCO jeans, and even before Seventeen ran its inaugural issue in 1944, "teen" was barely a word in the common vernacular.
+In the early 1900s, high school clothing trends were essentially smaller versions of whatever was worn by adults.
 So, how did teen style manage to define 20th-century fashion?
-Blame accessibility – those shopping malls of the '80s didn't create themselves.
+Perhaps accessibility – such as the wave of shopping malls in the 1980s – played a pivotal role.

-Clothing in the 20th century constantly changed with ideal beauty standards, which inadvertently always manage to cycle back around.
-The '20s and '60s celebrated boyish figures with flappers and Twiggy-inspired shift dresses.
-The '50s and '10s championed cinched waists and hourglass figures.
-As soon as the Great Depression ended and technological advancements made fashion more accesible to the masses, people stopped making their clothing out of chicken feed sacks and started experimenting.
+Clothing in the 20th century constantly changed along with beauty standards, which inadvertently always managed to cycle back around.
+The '20s and '60s celebrated boyish figures with flappers and Twiggy-inspired shift dresses respectively.
+The '10s and '50s championed cinched waists and hourglass figures.
+As soon as the Great Depression ended and technological advancements made fashion more accessible to the masses, people stopped making their clothing out of chicken feed sacks and began experimenting.

-These are the cutest outfits for high school by the decade – from '70s bell bottoms to the wild hats of the early 1900s.
+These are the cutest outfits for high school by the decade – from '70s bell bottoms to the outrageous hats of the early 1900s.

 1990s: 90s Teen Fashion Saw The Rise Of The JNCO Jean